Goldfish are a very popular choice in the aquarium hobby. Winning my first goldfish (Moby) at the fair is what got me into fishkeeping many years ago.

 17 Small Goldfish Types

-Let’s get to why you are here and find out which are the 17 smallest goldfish breeds.
+Let’s get to why you are here and go over the 17 smallest goldfish breeds and their care requirements, so you can choose the perfect pet goldfish.

 1. Bubble Eye Goldfish